EU takes step toward joint army

 She also said she hoped "this could be an inspiration for other areas of [EU] integration".

-Sigmar Gabriel, the German foreign minister, called it "a historic step" and "a milestone in European development".
+Sigmar Gabriel, the German foreign minister, called it "a milestone in European development".

 Monday's defence accord is to see participating states jointly develop rapid reaction forces and new materiel such as tanks and drones.
 It will also see them create single European logistics and medical support hubs.